Drop off your CV

 Without a doubt, how business owners choose to manage their environmental and social responsibility is an increasingly important differentiator for consumers, investors, and most importantly, candidates.

-Simon Gillibrand – Global Head of Natural Resources, Minerals and Metals highlights how this is a big focus for many of his clients:
+Simon Gillibrand – Senior Director of Natural Resources & Special Projects highlights how this is a big focus for many of his clients:

 “At CSG Talent, we’re working with clients who are striving to implement more sustainable processes.
 Some of the actions taken include hiring senior leaders within clean technology to support company vision and goals for a more sustainable future, while having the ability to commercialise and increase revenue streams through alternative means.
 Many clients are keen to reduce their carbon footprint and environmental impact, some of which have goals to become carbon neutral in the next 20 years.”